lopezgrj/getmssql/README.md

 # getmssql

-`getmssql` is a simple and idiomatic Go project for exporting tables from a Microsoft SQL Server database to various formats (JSON, TSV, CSV, SQLite3).
+`getmssql` is a simple and idiomatic Go project for exporting tables from a Microsoft SQL Server database to various formats (JSON, TSV, CSV, SQLite3, Duckdb).

 ## Features